-Genetic (DNA) sequencing: genetic testing is used when the medical person suspects that the neuropathy seem to affect members of the patient’s family line.
-This suspicion is learned from discussing with the patient then followed up with testing.
+Genetic (DNA) sequencing: Genetic testing is used when the medical person suspects that the neuropathy seems to affect members of the patient’s family line.
+This suspicion is learned from discussion with the patient then followed up with testing.
 The aim is to identify the genetic changes responsible for the hereditary neuropathy thereby giving a specific diagnosis.
-Example is Charcot-Marie-Tooth disease which is one of the most commonly inherited neurological disorder affecting 1 in every 2,500 people in the United States.
-There is nerve degeneration due to lack special proteins necessary in their functioning.
-Symptoms such muscle weakness and wasting, lack of coordination during walking, pins and needles sensation or poor sensations, high foot arch and hammer toe.
+An example is Charcot-Marie-Tooth disease which is one of the most commonly inherited neurological disorders affecting 1 in every 2,500 people in the United States.
+There is nerve degeneration due to a lack of special proteins necessary in their functioning.
+Symptoms include muscle weakness and wasting, lack of coordination during walking, pins and needles sensation or poor sensations, high foot arch, and hammer toe.
 Treatment is multidisciplinary but there is no cure.

 Abdominal fat-pad biopsy: involves removing a tiny amount of fat from under the skin of the belly using a needle and local anesthesia.
 This can detect deposits of abnormal protein known as amyloid.
 If this protein builds up in nerves, it can cause neuropathy.

 - Hoffman, EM, Staff, NP, Robb, JM, et al. Impairments and comorbidities of polyneuropathy revealed by population-based analyses.
 Neurology.
 2015;84:1644-1651.